PixelByte77/PixelByte77/README.md

 ## Hi there 👋

+**Pixel – Code & Quiet**

+Beginner in coding and Cyber-security.
+I have some experience with Python, C++, C, Arduino, and Linux systems.

+- 🌱 Currently learning Python and Kali Linux
+- 🤔 Looking for guidance on the best way to learn these topics
+- 📫 Reach me at: ammar.orabi.js@gmail.com
 <!--
 **PixelByte77/PixelByte77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.